 Cleaning Handmade Face Masks

 You must clean handmade face masks properly after each use.
 When masks become wet from the moisture exhaled in your breath, they’re less effective.
 The CDC says you can safely clean and sterilize handmade masks in a washing machine.
+Having several face masks at home and in your car helps ensure you always have a clean mask ready to use.

 No-Sew Face Masks